BOOK YOUR CALL

 The Aha Moment That Changed Everything.

-For most of my life, I had a running script in my head—one that told me I needed to try harder, be more disciplined, and just get it together.
+For most of my life, I had a running script in my head.
+One that told me I needed to try harder, be more disciplined, and just get it together.
 At school, I was lucky enough to be reasonable at sports.
 I loved music and ballet, and I was eager to please, wanting to do well academically.
 Socially, I had many lovely friends, but I remember feeling insecure, intimidated and at times, like I didn't really fit in.

 Throughout my adult years, I have been successful in so many ways, yet I constantly felt like I was running a race where everyone else had a head start.